OliverMurphy/DPM_Group6_Final/README.md

 # DPM_Group6_Final
 Semester long project done in teams of 6 people.
 We each had a role.
 I was the software engineer.
-We used the leJOS environment to build a robot which could avoid obstacles, identify colours, pick rings up, navigate through tunnels, follow walls, etc. This is the final submission of the code.
+We used the leJOS environment to build a robot which could avoid obstacles, identify colours, pick rings up, navigate through tunnels, follow walls,localize itself on a grid, etc. The goal of the project was to localize the robot, reach a tree, pick up and bring back as many rings possible to the initial location.